A Parallelization Strategy for GRAND with Optimality Guarantee by Exploiting Error Pattern Tree Representation: Related Work

-To address the complexity of EP generation and enable parallelism, ORBGRAND \cite{duffy2022ordered} and its ORB-type variants \cite{liu2022orbgrand,wan2024approaching} store a prescribed set of EPs, which are sorted according to the ranking of the received channel reliability values.
+To address the complexity of EP generation and enable parallelism, ORBGRAND \cite{duffy2022ordered} and its ORB-type variants \cite{liu2022orbgrand,wan2024approaching} adopt a predefined ordering of EPs based solely on the ranking of the received channel reliability values.
 By eliminating dependencies among consecutive EPs, the resulting ORB-type GRAND algorithms are amenable to efficient parallel implementation, which has been extensively investigated in hardware \cite{abbas2023guessing, ji2024efficient, xiao2023low, 9715725, abbas2022high, abbas2025improved}.

+Beyond these developments, several recent works have focused on improving decoding performance or extending the applicability of guessing-based decoding.
+In particular, multi-branch or list-based approaches generate multiple candidate EPs by enumerating configurations over a subset of unreliable positions, enabling parallel exploration of the search space \cite{zheng2024locally, zheng2024universal}.
+Hybrid decoding architectures have also been proposed, where a fast reliability-based search is followed by a refinement stage, such as algebraic decoding \cite{wang2025two}.
+While these approaches may allow certain degrees of parallelism, they generally do not guarantee strict ML optimality under parallel execution.

 The drawback of ORB-type GRAND algorithms lies in their reliance on the ranking, rather than exact values, of channel reliability values.
 This drawback leads to suboptimal decoding performance.
 Although information-theoretic studies \cite{liu2022orbgrand,li2024orbgrand} show that ORBGRAND is almost capacity-achieving, it suffers a performance gap relative to SGRAND at finite codeword lengths, particularly in the low-block error rate (BLER) regime.
 Several refinements of the prescribed EP sets \cite{duffy2022ordered,liu2022orbgrand,condo2021iLWO,wan2024approaching} help reduce the gap but cannot eliminate it.
 Some alternative approaches attempt to bridge it by incorporating a small amount of channel reliability values \cite{wan2025finetuning} or outputting multiple candidates via listing decoding \cite{abbas2022list}; these introduce additional complexity and still cannot achieve ML decoding.